npollock14/ChatGPT-Cost-Estimator/readme.md

 2. Click on the user icon or the three dots in the bottom left corner.
 3. Settings > Data Controls > Export data.
 4. Download the data from the link provided in the email.
-5. Rename the downloaded file to `conversations.json` and place it in the repo root.
+5. Extract `conversations.json` and place it in the repo root.

 ## How to use ChatGPT Cost Estimator